Josh Tickell: Life and career

 Tickell directed the Cannes Film Festival movie, The Big Fix.
 The film explores possible connections between corporate and political malfeasance and the 2010 Gulf of Mexico oil spill.
 He went on to direct his third film, Freedom (2011), which focuses on alcohol fuel and aired on the SuperChannel in Canada.
 He completed his latest documentary, PUMP, and is currently in production on Good Fortune.

-Tickell holds a Master's degree in Film from Florida State University's School of Motion Picture Arts.
+Tickell holds a master's degree in film from Florida State University's School of Motion Picture Arts.

-Tickell is married to activist and former actress Rebecca Harrell Tickell.
+Tickell is married to activist and former actress Rebecca Harrell Tickell, with whom he collaborates on his films.

 The Veggie Van Voyage

 Tickell returned to the US, bought an old diesel-powered Winnebago van that he painted with sunflowers and called the "Veggie Van".
 He built a small biodiesel processor that he named "The Green Grease Machine" and then set off on a 25,000 mile, two-year tour of the US powered by the biodiesel he made from used grease collected from fast food restaurants along the way.
 This journey, which eventually became known as The Veggie Van Voyage, attracted the attention of numerous media outlets, serving to promote the publicity of biodiesel as a viable alternative fuel.